confluentinc/confluent-kafka-dotnet/README.md

 The [Confluent Cloud example](examples/ConfluentCloud) demonstrates how to configure the .NET client for use with [Confluent Cloud](https://www.confluent.io/confluent-cloud/).

+### Known Issues

+The mechanism used by librdkafka to poll simultaneously for both new application and socket events is not supported on Windows.
+If you are on Windows and experiencing poor latency (which may happen in low throughput scenarios in particular), set socket.blocking.max.ms to 1 to limit the time librdkafka will block waiting for network events to 1ms (the trade-off being higher CPU usage).
+We will optimize the librdkafka control loop for use on Windows in a future version of the library.

 ## Build

 To build the library or any test or example project, run the following from within the relevant project directory: